umeshrawat/AI_Math_Vedas/README.md

 # AI_Math_Vedas
-Playground to try out something new.
+Playground to try something new.